shliu888/integrated-hacking-toolkit/README.md

 **This is for ethical purposes only.
 The author(s) is not liable for any damage caused by using this tool.**

-Fully integrated hacking suite that includes Nmap, Metasploit, Aircrack-ng suite, Social-Engineering Toolkit (SET), and more.
+Penetration testing automation wrapper that is fully integrated with Nmap, Metasploit, Aircrack-ng suite, Social-Engineering Toolkit (SET), and more.

 ✓ Beginner friendly, no complex syntaxes
 ✓ Step-by-step options to streamline the hacking process

-Integration with:
+Automates certain tasks in:

 ✓ Nmap
 ✓ Metasploit